AnushaBethini/KDD_project_group7/README.md

 **4. Normalization/Standardization: **

-**Scaling of Numerical Features:** Numerical features were scaled so that they contributed equally to the model.
+**Scaling of Numerical Features: **
+Numerical features were scaled so that they contributed equally to the model.
 Min-Max scaling and standardization (z-score normalization) were used to bring all features to a similar scale.

+**5. Train-Test Split: **

-**5. Train-Test Split:** - Data Division The dataset was separated into training and testing sets to effectively assess model performance.
+Data Division The dataset was separated into training and testing sets to effectively assess model performance.
 This aids in determining how effectively the model generalizes to new, unseen data.

 # **Modeling:**